• Level of education

 Sequential systems:

-• notion of state, synchronous and asynchronous systems
+• concept of state, synchronous and asynchronous systems

-• flip-flops: elementary components of sequential logic RS, JK, T, D
+• flip-flops: basic components of sequential logic RS, JK, T, D

-• standard sequential functions (analysis and synthesis): counters/decounters/frequency dividers, registers
+• standard sequential functions (analysis and synthesis): counters/up counters/frequency dividers, registers

-• Classic processor vs. microcontroller.
-Libraries, presence or absence of operating system.
+• Conventional processor vs. microcontroller.
+Libraries, presence or absence of an operating system.

 • Architecture and Mapping: RAM, Eprom, computing power, registers associated with microcontroller functions.